Scaling climate-resilient seed systems

 What We Offer

-Erratic rainfall patterns and prolonged drought
+Erratic rainfall and prolonged drought

 Severe soil degradation